Bruin-Dev/Intelygenz/docs/PIPELINES.md

 * A [CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html) for create the [SNS topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html) that will be used by *CloudWatch Alarms* notifications of this environment

-Also, resources of type `null_resource` are created to execute from python a series of scripts in python:
+Also, resources of type `null_resource` are created to execute some Python scripts:

-1. The creation of the [ECS Services](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) is conditioned to a script launched as a `null_resource` to check that the last ECS service created for NATS is running in a healthy state
+1. The creation of [ECS Services](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) starts only if a Python script launched as a `null_resource` finishes with success.
+This script checks that the last ECS service created for NATS is running in `HEALTHY` state.

-2. Then the ECS services related to the capabilities type microservices are created, i.e. bruin-bridge, velocloud-bridge, t7-bridge, notifier and prometheus.
-Once created, the script used for NATS is launched through null resource to check that the tasks for each of these ECS services created are in RUNNING and HEALTHY status.
+2. If the previous step succeeded then ECS services related to capabilities microservices are created (`bruin-bridge`, `velocloud-bridge`, `t7-bridge`, `notifier` and `prometheus`).
+Once created, the script used for NATS is launched through `null_resource` to check that the task instances for each of these ECS services were created successfully and are in `RUNNING` and `HEALTHY` status.

-3. Once all the scripts for the capabilities type microservices have finished satisfactorily, the ECS services of the microservices catalogued as use cases are created, that is, [last-contact-report](../last-contact-report), [service-affecting-monitor](../service-affecting-monitor), [service-outage-monitor](../service-outage-monitor), [service-outage-triage](../service-outage-triage) and [sites-monitor](../sites-monitor).
-This is achieved by establishing explicit dependencies between the ECS services for the capability-type microservices and the set of null resources that perform the healthcheck of the capability-type microservices.
+3. Once all the scripts for the capabilities microservices have finished successfully, ECS services for the use-cases microservices are all created; that is, [last-contact-report](../last-contact-report), [service-affecting-monitor](../service-affecting-monitor), [service-outage-monitor](../service-outage-monitor), [service-outage-triage](../service-outage-triage) and [sites-monitor](../sites-monitor) are created.
+This is achieved by defining explicit dependencies between the ECS services for the capabilities microservices and the set of null resources that perform the healthcheck of the capabilities microservices.​

-   The following is an example of a `service-affecting-monitor` microservice of the *use case* type definition using [*Terraform*](https://www.terraform.io/) in which the dependency between the `null_resource` type resources in charge of performing the healthcheck of the different capabilities type microservices in the terraform code for this microservice is established.
+   The following is an example of a definition for the use-case microservice `service-affecting-monitor` using [*Terraform*](https://www.terraform.io/).
+Here, the dependency between the corresponding `null_resource` type resources in charge of performing the health check of the different capabilities microservices in Terraform code for this microservice is established.

    ```terraform
    resource "aws_ecs_service" "automation-service-affecting-monitor" {